ThreatDataScience/blast3r/readme.txt

  VAL                                    : The names of the target files to load --data-directory (-datad) VAL          : The directory that holds the data
                                           files (default: data/)
+ --delete-torrents-on-exit (-dtoe)      : If blast3r should delete the
+                                          downloaded torrent files on exit
+                                          (default: false)
  --disable-nmap                         : disables using nmap to scan for peers
                                           (default: false)
  --download-directory (-downd) VAL      : The directory that holds the
+                                          downloaded files (default: downloads/) --hash VAL                             : Run a search with the specified info hashes as targets.
-                                          downloaded files (default: downloads/) --help (-h, --?, -?)                   : Display this help text and exit (default: false) --info                                 : diaplay extra information in the help
+ --help (-h, --?, -?)                   : Display this help text and exit
+                                          (default: false)
+ --info                                 : diaplay extra information in the help